A baseline everyone can refer to

 An English-language version of selected sections of the Code of Civil Procedure is available at

-Eleven Publishing (“Code of Civil Procedure - Selected Sections and the NCC Rules”).
+Boom Publishers (“Code of Civil Procedure - Selected Sections and the NCC Rules”).
 The English text is, however, based on the Code of Civil Procedure as amended by the KEI legislation.
 The English text should therefore, at this stage, be read together with the Addendum to the NCC Rules.

 The applicable substantive law is determined by reference to the rules of Dutch private international law.
 For substantive law, 'Warendorf Dutch Civil and Commercial Law Legislation' (H. Warendorf et al. (eds.), Deventer, Wolters Kluwer) is a source for English-language terminology.